margosmat/project-neighborhood-map/README.md

 ## Starting the app

-Prerequesites: NodeJS and npm installed.
+Prerequesites: NodeJS and npm installed, Google Maps API key and Foursquare API key.

 To get the app started:

 * install all project dependencies with `npm install`
+* insert the Google API key in public/index.html line 20
+* insert the Foursquare API keys in src/App.js line 157, 163
 * build the project with with `npm run build`
 * if you have not already installed, install serve with `npm install -g serve`
 * run the build server with `serve -s build`